-Each dot in the chart below was a member of the House of Representatives in 2008.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Reynolds is shown as a purple triangle. (analysis methodology)
+Reynolds is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 2008 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Reynolds sponsored bills primarily in these issue areas:

 Taxation (23%) Government Operations and Politics (19%) Economics and Public Finance (11%) Armed Forces and National Security (11%) Foreign Trade and International Finance (9%) Health (9%) Commerce (9%) Transportation and Public Works (8%)

 - H.R.
 5031 (110th): Stealth Tax Relief Extension Act of 2008

 - H.R.
 4843 (110th): To suspend temporarily the duty on mixtures containing n-butyl-1,2-benzisothiazolin-3-one (Butyl benzisothiazline) and …

 - H.R.
 4844 (110th): To suspend temporarily the duty on mixtures containing n-butyl-1,2-benzisothiazolin-3-one (Butyl benzisothiazoline technical), …

 - H.R.
 4785 (110th): To suspend temporarily the duty on Clomazone.

 - H.R.
 4786 (110th): To suspend temporarily the duty on Cyazofamid.

 - H.R.
 4784 (110th): To extend the reduction of duty on Bifenthrin.